Introduction to Excel

 Charts allow data to be displayed in a visual way.
 They can be dynamic allowing for forecasting and data modelling and they form the basis of Dashboards.
 A variety of chart types are suitable for different types of data and purposes.
 Charts can be formatted to allow for different themes and styles, a secondary vertical axis, they can be dynamic so update automatically, can show trendlines, etc.

 Excel dashboards provide a snapshot or summary of a table of raw data.
-They provide an excellent way for a business to quickly and easily get an overview of their data.
+They provide an excellent way for a business to quickly and easily get an overview of their data and KPIs.
 They are dynamic and adjust to show different data depending on what the user selects.
 Dashboards usually use Pivot Tables, Slicers and Charts.

 Date and Time functions: